Representation of the European Commission in Germany: Function

 The representation serves as a link between the national government, the public and the European Commission in Brussels.
 It informs the public and the media about the policies of the Commission and maintains contact to the federal and national parliaments.
 At the same time, it informs the office in Brussels about the political situation in Germany and informs about the demands from Germany.

 Headquarter of the Representation in Berlin

 Tasks

 The head office of the representation is located in Haus der Europäischen Union in Berlin, where the information office of the European Parliament and Erlebnis Europa are located.
 The representation office in Berlin maintains contact to the German Bundestag, Bundesrat of Germany and Cabinet of Germany, operating actively in press work and communicates with the public.
 It is regionally responsible for ten federal states: Berlin, Brandenburg, Bremen, Hamburg, Mecklenburg-Western Pomerania, Lower Saxony, Saxony, Saxony-Anhalt, Schleswig-Holstein, Thuringia.

 Head of the Representation

-Jörg Wojahn is the Head of the Representation in Germany since 1 September 2019.
-Prior to this engagement, he was the Head of Representation in Austria.